genropy/genropy_saved/docs/genro/library_reference/genro/gnrpy/gnr/core/gnrbaghtml.rst

 ---------

     A string with the names of the :ref:`html templates <htmltemplate>` separated by a comma.
-More information in the add??? section of the :ref:`htmltemplate` page
+More information in the TODO section of the :ref:`htmltemplate` page

 .. _gnrbaghtml_classes: